Budget and Financial Reports

 -

 Budget dollars come from several different revenue sources, such as property taxes and grants from other levels of government.
-They also come from services provided by the Municipality like utilities, water and fees at the landfill.
-See your Budget Dollars at Work
+They also come from services provided by the Municipality like fees for utilities, water and the landfill.

-The RMWB is required by provincial law to balance its operating and capital budgets each year – which means that the money spent must be equal to the money raised.
-To balance the budget, the RMWB can either increase its revenues through property taxes and fees, or through managing expenses by changing or reducing the cost of services.
+Municipalities in Alberta are required to balance their operating and capital budgets each year – which means that the money spent must be equal to the money collected.
+To balance the budget, the RMWB carefully considers and prioritizes essential programs, infrastructure needs and the needs of residents.

 Operating Budget